Legal

 C&C may suspend or terminate your account at any time if you violate these Terms, provide false information, attempt to manipulate the verification process, or engage in conduct harmful to the Platform or its users.

-If C&C terminates your account while you have an active Courage Contract, we will return your staked funds in full.
+If C&C terminates your account while you have an active Courage Contract, we will refund your staked funds in full.
 The origination fee is non-refundable.

 You may request account deletion at any time by contacting legal@crowdandcourage.com.
 You may not close your account while a contract is active — the contract runs to completion regardless.